 It was like it was meant to be.
 Three years ago, I wrote about a rare corpse flower called ‘Stinky’ that was blooming at the Denver Botanic Gardens.
 This was the first time the 15-year old, putrid-smelling plant had flowered since 2007.
 The event made national news because up until then Stinky had been in a vegetative state, producing a single leaf, but no flower for almost a decade.
 Continue reading →

-Last week, I was manning the booth at the Montgomery County Fairgrounds Demonstration Garden (yes, it’s a mouthful), when someone plopped a tall, spindly plant down onto the table.
-The plant looked pretty pitiful; the flowers were long gone and the lance-shaped leaves had circular holes in them.
+Last week, I was manning the booth at the Montgomery County Fairgrounds Demo Garden when someone plopped a tall, spindly plant down onto the table.
+It looked pitiful; the flowers were long gone and the leaves had circular holes in them.
 But upon closer inspection, I spotted a few lantern-shaped chrysalises and some colorful caterpillars working their way up the stems.
-The plant was none other than milkweed and the ‘lanterns’ contained baby monarchs in the process of forming.
+The plant was none other than milkweed.
+And the ‘lanterns’ housed baby monarchs in the process of forming.
 Continue reading →

 Different flowers and flower colors carry different shades of meaning